 Most people know that Folate is essential to take before you become pregnant, but not everyone knows that it should be taken 3-4 months before conceiving.
-This is because the egg and sperm (yes, men need to take folate also) is maturing and developing for 3-4 months before they are released.
+This is because the egg and sperm (yes, men need to take folate also) are maturing and developing for 3-4 months before they are released.
 During this time, they are creating the genetic material for the child, and folate is an essential nutrient in healthy chromosomal development.

 You might have heard of the MTHFR gene mutation?
 If not, this is a mutation of a gene that allows you to convert folate into a more readily absorbable form.
 And it’s more common than you might think.
 The incidence may be up to 70% in certain populations.
 Speak to your Fertility Naturopath about what form of folate is the right one for you.

 There are two sets of chromosomes that make a baby.
 Although the guys don’t get talked about much when it comes to fertility, the health of their sperm is just as important as the amount and quality of the eggs.

 To ascertain the health of their sperm (the amount, shape, speed, DNA health) all they need to do is get a referral to a Fertility clinic and produce a sample of their swimmers!
 If they protest, just let them know that this could potentially reduce the chance of you needing to go through invasive and expensive procedures and increase the chances and reduce the time it takes to conceive (and potentially reduce your chance of miscarriage).
 And if they are worried about what the test might show, reassure them that there are lots of measures that can be taken to address poor sperm health.